You have the flexibility to invest in a way that suits you. If your circumstances change, your investments can too.

 When you plan to retire and how you want to take your pension

 Once you’ve considered these three key points, your money can be invested.
-Don’t worry, you can change your mind about your investment choice at any time.
+Don’t worry, you have the flexibility to change these at any time should you wish to.

 Your personal circumstances